gpdm/TPC-DOS-TCPDiag/NTTCP/README.md

 # New Trumpet TCP Driver for DOS

 Binary files of Trumpet nTCP for DOS are not included by intention.
-When downloading this repositoring, fetch [ntpcdrv.zip](https://web.archive.org/web/20040604013649/ftp://ftp.trumpet.com.au/tcp-abi/ntcpdrv.zip) and unpack it into this folder.
+When downloading this repository, fetch [ntpcdrv.zip](https://web.archive.org/web/20040604013649/ftp://ftp.trumpet.com.au/tcp-abi/ntcpdrv.zip) and unpack it into this folder.